rjwalls/CS4401-notes/2099-01-02-basics_bufferoverflows.md

 to trigger that bug.
 Let's first focus on how to provide our malicious input.

+#### Ingredient: Supplying malicious input

-**Ingredient: Supplying malicious input.** There are many different ways to supply input to a program.
+ There are many different ways to supply input to a program.
 For many challenge binaries in this course, the most obvious way is to give input via `stdin`.
 We can also provide input in the form of command line arguments and environment variables.
 In real-world